micahbales/quaker-maps/README.md

 2. Set up the config variables invoked near the top of `email.ts` as described in the [Firebase documentation](https://firebase.google.com/docs/functions/config-env)

 (The URL for our backend call is hard-coded in `send_update_meeting_request`; this might need to be changed if we were to have multiple deployments with different emailing requirements)

-## React 18 Upgrade Notes

-This project has been successfully upgraded from React 16.9 to React 18.2.
-Key changes include:

-### Breaking Changes
-* **React Root API**: Updated from `ReactDOM.render()` to `createRoot().render()`
-* **Material-UI to MUI v5**: All `@material-ui/*` imports changed to `@mui/*`
-* **React Router v6**: Route definitions updated to use `element` prop instead of `component`
-* **TSLint to ESLint**: Linting configuration migrated to modern ESLint setup

-### New Features Available
-* **Automatic Batching**: React 18 automatically batches state updates for better performance
-* **Concurrent Features**: Ready for future adoption of React 18's concurrent rendering
-* **Improved TypeScript Support**: Updated to TypeScript 5+ with better React 18 integration

-### Development Notes
-* All existing functionality has been preserved during the upgrade
-* Performance has been maintained or improved with React 18's optimizations
-* The application is now future-ready for React 18's advanced features
-* React Router v6 warnings about future flags are expected and can be addressed in future updates

-### Compatibility
-* Firebase Functions backend remains fully compatible
-* Google Maps integration continues to work without changes
-* Surge.sh deployment process unchanged
-* All existing npm scripts continue to function as expected